 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-For all the enthusiasm surrounding the craft beer boom and its burly porters, full-bodied stouts and hoppy heavies, there’s a fact that shouldn’t get lost in the world of suds: light beer remains the once and future king of beers.
+For all the enthusiasm surrounding the craft beer boom and its burly porters, full-bodied stouts and hoppy heavies, there’s a fact that shouldn’t get lost amidst the ever-expanding world of suds: light beer remains the once and future king of beers.

 Best Low-Carb: Lagunitas DayTime IPA

-Lagunitas DayTime IPA barely brushes the scales with 98 calories, 3 grams of carbs and a 4% ABV.
-This craft beer doesn't sacrifice flavor, though.
-It’s easy drinking, hoppy and balanced, bursting with citrus and tropical fruit, as well as a complexity many wouldn’t expect with limited alcohol.
+Lagunitas DayTime IPA proves that even the notoriously-heavy India Pale Ale style can be done with a lighter touch: it clocks in at a mere 98 calories, 3 grams of carbs, and a 4% ABV.
+This craft beer doesn't sacrifice flavor, though—it’s easy drinking, hoppy, and balanced, bursting with citrus and tropical fruit, and offering a complexity many wouldn’t expect with such limited alcohol.

 Related: The Best Craft Beers